nharsch/lightweight_django/notes.md

 ###Generating Dynamic Content

-* Using JSON as conext in page
+* Using JSON as context in page

 ##Chapter 4 - Building a REST API